Miokasa/2024Fall_projects/README.md

 ## (Mengyao) Hypothesis 5: Crypto prices react more to bills introduced in Q3 and Q4, compared with Q1 and Q2.
 This hypothesis is based on the assumption that end-of-year activities, such as profit-taking, or year-end settlements, could lead to higher volumes and price volatility.​
-Effect of bills is assessed using OLS regression model (residuals in OLS equation) and average normalized volume.
+The effect of bills is assessed using the OLS regression model (average residual in OLS equation 7 days after the event) and average normalized volume (7 days after the event).
+Reasons for using residuals: To eliminate the influence of other known factors.
+Bitcoin prices and returns are affected by various factors, including macroeconomic indicators and market events (e.g., news and regulatory changes).
+By using residuals, we can control for known influencing factors, and isolate the independent impact of the policy, focusing on what is left unexplained by the model.

 ---

 ### Analysis and Observations

 #### 1. **Average Residuals**
-- **Quaterly Average Residuals (2017-2024):**
+- **Quarterly Average Residuals (2017-2024):**
   - Q1: **-0.005426**
   - Q2: **-0.003440**
   - Q3: **-0.000717**
   - Q4: **0.007165**
-- These values indicate .
+- Bills impact bitcoin prices most in Q1 and Q4.

 #### 2. **Average Volume**
-- **Quaterly Average Volumn (2017-2024):**
+- **Quarterly Average Volumn (2017-2024):**
   - Q1: **0.095791**
   - Q2: **0.082698**
   - Q3: **0.070697**
   - Q4: **0.098344**
-- This highlights .
+- Average volume peaks in Q1 and Q4.

 #### 3. **Quarterly Trends**
 - The trends are consistent.
 Both average residual and average volume peak in Q1 and Q4, while they are significantly lower in Q2 and Q3.
+- The similarity indicates that residuals effectively capture the indirect impact of policies, particularly through trading behavior.
+- Trading behavior mediates the policy's impact on prices.

 ---